Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.0

 Enables rendering of the labels buffer, it will be available in state with vector of `Label`s.
+LabelsBuffer will contain noise if `viz_nocheat` is enabled.

 Default value: false